-Upon completion of the course, the students will be able to

-CO1: know about the basics of text mining.

-CO2: Identify the different features that can be mined from text and web documents.

-CO3: learn about text classification.

-CO4: learn to improve the efficiency of features and reduce the dimensionality.

-CO5: understand the basics of recent advances in text classification.
+CO1 know about the basics of text mining.
+CO2 Identify the different features that can be mined from text and web documents.
+CO3 learn about text classification.
+CO4 learn to improve the efficiency of features and reduce the dimensionality.
+CO5 understand the basics of recent advances in text classification.

 Course Code : ECOE23

 Course Title : INTERNET OF THINGS

-Number of Credits 3
+Type of Course : OE

-Prerequisites (Course : CSIR11, C/C++ and Python Programming skills
+Prerequisites : CSIR11, ECPE12, C/C++ and Python Programming skills

-code)
+Contact Hours : 3

-Course Type : OE
+Course Assessment Methods : Continuous Assessment, End Assessment

-• To understand basics of an IOT System, IoT sensors, IoT hardware and communication protocols, data storage, data analysis and use them for real time IoT enabled domains.
+CLO1 To understand basics of an IOT System, IoT sensors, IoT hardware and communication protocols, data storage, data analysis and use them for real time IoT enabled domains.